 Was the preschool’s use of a behavioral management chart working for Max?
 Uh ... no. And it was actually not working out so well for little Olivia either, or for Max’s teacher who had to keep punishing Max for the same disruptive behavior day after day.

 Behavior charts are systems that come in the form of charts, checkmarks or similar to visually represent the behavior of children and their achievements.
 They can be used both for good and bad behavior — good actions should be rewarded and bad actions usually carry some sort of shaming.

-Behavior charts can be used to shape the behavior of children by using reward or punishment.
+Behavior charts can be used to shape the behavior of children by using a reward or punishment.
 By learning to do something, like for example, say please and thank you or help cleaning the table after dinner, children are expected to pick up some life-long habits.